jchausse/fp-jekyll/_posts/2015-05-17-in-defense-of-the-ux-specialist.md

 My opponent’s strident belief is that user experience design responsibilities should be distributed among all members of a development team.
 I think this is incredibly unrealistic for reasons [his own words](https://medium.com/uie-brain-sparks/help-is-there-a-cardiothoracic-surgeon-in-the-room-a94b7772af7d) should make clear (emphasis mine):

 > Our research showed there are core skills [in UX]: **interaction design**, **information architecture**, **user research**, **visual design**, **information design**, **fast iteration management**, **copywriting**, and **editing**.
 There are also what we call enterprise skills, some of which are: **analytics**, **development methods**, **design-to-development documentation**, **ethnography**, **social networks**, **marketing**, **technology**, **business knowledge**, and **domain knowledge**. […]
+>

-On the best teams, every team member has a solid foundation in all of these skills.
+>On the best teams, every team member has a solid foundation in all of these skills.

 In the tech world, people who are good at design and development are often referred to as “unicorns” — because they’re exceptionally rare, to the point of possibly being mythical.
-This line of thinking isn’t advocating for “unicorns”, it’s advocating for flying, fire-breathing, immortal, solid gold unicorns.
+This line of thinking isn’t advocating for “unicorns”, it’s advocating for *flying, fire-breathing, immortal, solid gold unicorns*.

-Not gold, but totally immortal, flying unicorn

 I absolutely believe that the principles of usability and user-centrism should be understood and shared by all members of a development team — as should other key development principles such as security, performance, accessibility, and maintainability.
 But there’s a difference between applying principles to your work and performing actual tasks.